Survival models and health sequences: Survival prediction

 \subsection{Illustration by simulation}

-Figure~2 shows simulated data for 200 patients whose survival times are independent exponential with mean five years.
+Figure~\ref{simulateddata} shows simulated data for 200 patients whose survival times are independent exponential with mean five years.
 While the patient lives, annual appointments are kept with probability $5/(5+t)$, so appointment schedules in the simulation are not entirely regular.
 Health status is a real-valued Gaussian process with mean $E(Z(s)) = 10 + 10 s/(10+s)$ in reverse time, and covariances

 for $s,s' > 0$, so there is an additive patient-specific effect in addition to temporal correlation.
 Values for distinct patients are independent and identically distributed.
 This distribution is such that health-status plots in reverse time aligned by failure show a stronger temporal trend than plots drawn in the conventional way.
 The state of health is determined more by time remaining before failure than time since recruitment.
-These trends could be accentuated by connecting successive dots for each individual, as in Fig.~2 of Sweeting and Thompson (2011), but this has not been done in Fig.~2.
+These trends could be accentuated by connecting successive dots for each individual, as in Fig.~2 of Sweeting and Thompson (2011), but this has not been done in Fig.~\ref{simulateddata}.

 Since the survival times are exponential with mean five, independent of covariates and treatment, the root mean squared prediction error using covariates only is five years.
-For fixed $k\ge 2$, and a patient having at least $k$ appointments, the conditional survival distribution given the first~$k$ health-status values has a standard deviation depending on the observed configuration, but the average standard deviation is about 2.5 years, and the root mean squared prediction error is about 2.7 years.
+For fixed $k\ge 2$, and a patient having at least $k$ appointments, the conditional survival distribution given the first~$k$ health-status values has a standard deviation depending on the observed configuration, but the average standard deviation is about $1.4$ years, and the root mean squared prediction error is about $1.7$ years.
+Using only the appointment schedule as a lower bound on the survival time, the root mean squared prediction error is $3.9$ years.
 For this setting, the longitudinal variable is a reasonably effective predictor of survival, and the prediction error is almost independent of~$k$ in the range 2--5.
 This summary does not tell the full story because certain $y$-configurations lead to very precise predictions whereas others lead to predictive distributions whose standard deviation exceeds five years.

 The parameter settings used in this simulation may not be entirely representative of the range of behaviours of the conditional survival distribution given $Y[\bft]$.
 If the ratio of the between-patient to within-patient variance components is increased, the average variance of the conditional survival distribution decreases noticeably with $k$.
 For such settings, prediction using the entire health history is more effective than prediction using the most recent value.